Fate of $\theta_{12}$ under $\mu-\tau$ Reflection Symmetry in Light of the First JUNO Results: Model Framework

 \section{Model Framework}

-We consider a type-II seesaw model embedded within an $A_4$ flavor symmetry, in which $\mu-\tau$ reflection symmetry emerges naturally.
+We consider a type-II seesaw model embedded within an $A_4$ flavor symmetry, in which $\mu-\tau$ reflection symmetry arises naturally.
 Neutrino masses are generated via the type-II seesaw mechanism, and the $A_4$ symmetry governs the leptonic mixing pattern.
-We introduce two types of $SU(2)_L$ triplet scalars, $\Delta_i$ and $\Delta'$, transforming as $A_4$ singlets ($1,1'',1'$) and a triplet ($3$), respectively.
+We introduce two types of $SU(2)_L$ triplet scalars, $\Delta_i$ and $\Delta'$, transforming as $A_4$ singlets ($1,1'',1'$) and a triplet ($3$), respectively\footnote{The corrections to the oblique parameters~\cite{Peskin:1991sw}, induced by the presence of multiple ${SU}(2)_L$ triplet scalars, are briefly discussed in App.~\ref{app:stu_para}.}.
 The leptons $L$ and $l_{R_i}$ ($i=1,2,3$) are assigned as $3$ and $(1,1'',1')$ under $A_4$, respectively.
 The Higgs-like doublets $\phi_{\alpha}$ ($\alpha=e,\mu,\tau$), responsible for generating charged lepton masses, are assigned as triplets under $A_4$.
 In addition, a discrete $Z_3$ symmetry is imposed to ensure that the charged lepton mass matrix remains diagonal, so that the leptonic mixing pattern is solely governed by the neutrino sector.
 Under the $Z_3$ symmetry, non-trivial charges are assigned exclusively to $l_{R_i}$ and $\phi_{\alpha}$, whereas all other particles transform trivially.
 The particle content and their transformation properties under the various symmetries are summarized in Table \ref{tab:particles}.

 The transformations of $\Delta_i$ and $\Delta'$ are chosen such that their vev alignments $\langle \Delta_i \rangle = u_i$ and $\langle \Delta' \rangle =\frac{u'}{\sqrt{3}} (\pm 1, \omega, \omega^2)$ naturally realize the $\mu-\tau$ reflection symmetry.
 Depending on the sign choice in the vev alignment of $\Delta'$, two distinct scenarios arise.
 Consequently, the model predicts the salient features of $\mu-\tau$ reflection symmetry, namely $\theta_{23} = 45^{\circ}$ and $\delta_{\rm CP}=\pm \pi/2$.
 Beyond the standard $\mu-\tau$ reflection predictions, the structure imposed by the underlying $A_4$ symmetry tightly correlates the model parameters, resulting in robust and testable predictions for the solar mixing angle $\theta_{12}$.
 Imposing neutrino oscillation constraints yields a lower bound on $\sin^2\theta_{12}$ in one scenario, thereby enabling the latest JUNO results to probe this realization of the model.
 Having discussed the model framework, we next examine the generation of neutrino masses and the resulting mixing pattern.